This post was originally published in ACM Queue.

 There are a few strategies that can help your team work better and help you create better software.

 - Define how you will work together.
 Whether you are creating an API, or consuming someone else’s data, having a clearly defined contract is the first step to a good working relationship.
-When you work with another service it is important to understand the guardrails and best practices for consuming that service.
+Whether you work on field service scheduling software or any other service it is important to understand the guardrails and best practices for consuming that service or software.
 For example, you should establish the payload maximums, and discuss the frequency and usage guidelines.
 If for some reason the existing API doesn’t meet your needs, then instead of just working around it, talk about why it isn’t working and collaboratively figure out the best way to solve the problem (whether it would be updating the API, or leveraging a caching strategy).
 They key here is communication.

 - Decide how you will test the whole system.
 One of the most important things is that you think about how you will truly test the end-to-end functionality of a system.
 Having tests that test you parts of the system (like the back-end APIs), but not the end customer experience can result in uncaught errors or issues (such as with my opening example with the caching).
 The challenge then becomes who will own these tests?
 And who will run these tests and be responsible for handling failures?
 You may not want tests for every scenario, but certainly the most important ones are worth having.